Bravo Two Zero: Background

 In January 1991, during the prelude to the Coalition ground invasion of Iraq, B Squadron 22 SAS were stationed at a forward operating base in Saudi Arabia.
 The squadron provided a number of long-range, similarly tasked teams deep into Iraq including three eight-man patrols: "Bravo One Zero", "Bravo Two Zero" and "Bravo Three Zero".
 Asher lists one of the three patrols as "Bravo One Niner", though it is not clear whether this is one of the same three listed by Ryan.
-(Peter Ratcliffe (RSM at the time) on his book Eye of the Storm also mentions the first patrol as "Bravo One Nine" and the only patrol that used vehicles with Bravo Three Zero aborting their mission immediately on seeing the terrain they had to operate in.
-This is the exact opposite to what is mentioned in Des Powell's book Bravo Three Zero in which his patrol (Bravo three zero) was the one with the vehicles and Bravo one zero the one that aborted.)

 Insertion

 On the night of 22/23 January, the patrol were transported into Iraqi airspace by a RAF Chinook helicopter, along with Bravo Three Zero and their Land Rover 110 vehicles.
 Unlike Bravo Three Zero, the patrol had decided not to take vehicles.
 According to McNab's account, the patrol walked 20 km during the first night to the proposed location of the observation post.
 However, both Ryan's and Coburn's accounts put the distance at 2 km.
 Eyewitness accounts of Bedouin tribesmen and Asher's re-creation support the Ryan/Coburn estimate of 2 km.
 Ryan states the patrol was intentionally dropped only 2 km from the observation post because of heavy pack weights.